Meet SingularCity member Sue Wong, the fashion designer whose stunning dresses recall a bygone era and bring romance and glamour to women everywhere.

 Wong, who oversaw the restoration of The Cedars to its former Hollywood glory, is best known for her vintage-influenced cocktail dresses and evening gowns inspired by her muses, whom Wong calls “drop-dead gorgeous glamour queens such as Marlene Dietrich and Jean Harlow.”
 The Hollywood connection continues today with stars like Anne Hathaway, Jessica Biel, Tyra Banks, Christina Ricci and other “It” girls of the moment.
 With complex beadwork, feathers, lace and embroidery to enhance ultra-feminine lines, her dresses are reputed to have the power to transform any woman into a goddess.

-Last spring, during Los Angeles Fashion Week, Wong hosted a brunch at The Cedars for some 300 members of the fashion world, news media and Hollywood glitterati.
+One spring, during Los Angeles Fashion Week, Wong hosted a brunch at The Cedars for some 300 members of the fashion world, news media and Hollywood glitterati.
 Her golden-age sensibilities segued into those of a gracious hostess in what essentially became a Sue Wong art installation.
 She styled everything ― created the 25 flower arrangements; art directed the food, the music; and, of course, designed the fashions worn by runway models who wandered The Cedars like glamorous ghosts from a bygone era.

 The family first settled in South Central L.A., then moved to what Wong calls a “squeaky clean” neighborhood in Culver City where her family was among the few Asians in the community.
 She remembers always drawing and sketching.
 “I wanted to be a painter or an artist,” she says, “but my parents were struggling and they didn’t want me to struggle too.
 They wanted me to be a teacher or an accountant ― something safe and predictable.”